Knolo

 Can non-technical people actually build with Knolo?

-Yes — that's the core premise.
+Yes, and this is the core premise.
 You describe what you want in plain language and Knolo configures the agents, Minds, triggers, and integrations for you.
-There are no nodes to drag, no logic trees to wire, no code to write.
-Zapier is also marketed as no-code and is genuinely accessible for simple Zaps, but you still think in steps, conditions, and field mappings as complexity grows.
-Knolo removes that mental model entirely — you describe the outcome, not the wiring.
+No nodes to drag, no logic trees, no field mapping, no code required.
+Zapier is marketed as no-code and is genuinely accessible for a small Zap, but you still think in steps, conditions, and field mappings the moment things get real.
+Knolo removes that mental model.
+You describe the outcome and the system configures the wiring.

 Keep exploring